nnn

 17) Elote Corn Dip

-This is the answer for your desire to eat Mexican street corn without the butter on your wrists.
-Mix corn with mayonnaise or sour cream, lime, chili powder, and a crumbly, salty cheese.
-It has a unique flavor, is quite zesty, and may be addictive.
-Place some durable chips on the mat and observe how fast it falls.
+This is the answer to your desire to get Mexican street corn, without having to deal with the butter on your street.
+Mix your corn with mayo or sour cream, lime, chili powder, and a crumbly, salty cheese.
+It gets a little zesty, has a different taste and is quite possibly addictive.
+Set some sturdy chips on the mat and watch how quickly they disappear.

 18) Cucumber Tea Sandwiches